AlCash07/ACTL/doc/actl/functional/0_traits.rst

 ********************************

 Traits for function type inspection and assembly.
-For traits specific to member functions, see :doc:`member_traits`.
+For traits specific to member functions, see :doc:`1_member_traits`.

 This is a complete analog of `Boost.CallableTraits
 <https://www.boost.org/doc/libs/latest/libs/callable_traits/doc/html/index.html>`_